totalnoMartina/irish-macrame/README.md

 ## Target Audience

-A Macrame shop is for people who like handmade unique macrame products, and have a fond for irish cotton and wood.
-It is perfect for Gift shopping or for special occasions.
-Wood taken from Irish forests outside of Dublin and surroundings and Cotton provided from (ask Marika where does she get her supplies to refer)
+A Macrame shop is for people of all ages and gender, who like handmade unique macrame products, and have a fond for (irish) cotton and wood.
+For a dash of nature in anyones home,it would also make a nice present/gift or just pure home decor with style.
+Wood was taken from Irish forests outside of Dublin and surroundings and Cotton provided from [Amazon](https://www.amazon.co.uk/)

 ## Color palette